 Performed right in our office, surgical treatments ease the pain and discomfort of the offending nail.
 Most of our patients experience very little pain after surgery and can start normal activity the next day.

-Most of the time our office will do this surgical procedure first.
+When a patient has a nail with recent drainage, redness, or swelling of the skin on the nail border these are signs of infection.
+As a result, most of the time our office will do a nail avulsion surgical procedure first.
 It involves applying a local anesthetic and removing part of the nail's side border.
 It's done at the office, takes only a few minutes, and is relatively painless.
 Afterwards, the inflammation around the toenail border usually resolves within a couple of days.
 Patients are asked to soak their toe at home to assist in healing the infection.
 After the toe has healed (usually seven days), a second procedure called a matricectomy is done.

 The second more permanent procedure, called the matricectomy, can only be done after the infection has resolved.
 It is usually successful in preventing the ingrown toenail from recurring.
 In this procedure the "root cells" which lie just under the toenail are cauterized with a chemical to prevent reoccurence of the ingrown toenail.